Why Is My Furnace Blowing Cold Air?

 When Should You Call an HVAC Professional for Your Heating System?

-If you’ve checked the thermostat, changed a clogged filter, and taken a look at your pilot light (if you have an older system), yet your furnace blowing cold air problem continues, it’s time to call an HVAC professional.
+If you’ve checked the thermostat, changed a clogged filter, and checked your pilot light (if you have an older system), but your furnace is still blowing cold air, it’s time to call an HVAC professional.
 There’s likely some bigger problem happening.
-Issues involving the circuit control board, a faulty gas valve, bad heat exchanger, ductwork leaks, or other critical parts will require expert furnace repair.
+Issues involving the circuit control board, a faulty gas valve, a bad heat exchanger, ductwork leaks, or other critical parts will require expert furnace repair.
 A professional can diagnose error codes and inspect the air handler.
 They’ll also be able to evaluate the limit switch and make sure every component of your HVAC system is working properly.
 Their expertise can really pay off!

 If your furnace is at the end of its lifespan, talk with your HVAC professional about getting an upgrade.
 You can source all of the best equipment from Surplus City, and we ship all around the world!
-Let’s keep your heating system efficient with the right parts—or by upgrading to a newer, more efficient system.
-We’ll help you have a furnace that gives you warm, reliable heat all winter long.
+Let’s keep your heating system efficient with the right parts or by upgrading to a newer, more efficient system.
+We’ll help you get a furnace that delivers warm, reliable heat all winter long.